Armored Heart: Tamed Soul

 Celia took a bite, and paused to marvel at the texture.
 Fluffy, warm, buttery, and sweet all together into a decadent whole.
 She swallowed, savoring the taste, before nodding again.
 “It’s…” The totality of the problem was overwhelming.
 Her own feelings, the tempting vision Aversa had shown her, the revelations of before, and they all seemed to be pulling Celia in different directions.

 She sighed again.
 Lauren didn’t seem to mind the silence.
 She was just waiting patiently with that wonderful smile, waiting for the warrior to sort through her own thoughts.
-Not for the first time, a traitorous and ever-growing part of her whispered that being Gella’s treasure would be the simplest solution.
-“Do you ever think you made the wrong choice, submitting to Gella?” she mused and Lauren shook her head.
+Not for the first time, a traitorous and ever-growing part of her whispered that being Gella’s Treasure would be the simplest solution.
+“Do you ever think you made the wrong choice, submitting to Gella?”
+She mused and Lauren shook her head.

 “Well, I didn’t exactly have a choice,” she sighed.
 A spike of fear shot down Celia’s spine at that, but she waited.
 She could withhold judgment.
 Lauren would explain.
 The priestess snuck past her to steal a bite of pancake, then sighed again.
 “Gella rescued me, like I told you.
 She also put my mind back together.”
 Her posture shifted, relaxing, and she turned to look at Celia, who shuddered at the glassy look in her pink-rimmed eyes.
 Lauren blinked slowly, then smiled absently.